mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. note::

    If there are any issues with either the publisher or the subscriber, this connection will not work.
-In the next section, we'll see strategies to help us troubleshoot and understand the communication through topics.
+In the next section, we'll see strategies to help us troubleshoot and understand communication through topics.

 .. warning::